 Whether to enter into a prenuptial agreement is a very personal decision, and each couple is unique.
 For instance, one spouse may want to protect her family-owned business in the event of a divorce, or perhaps a high net-worth individual wants to protect their assets.
-In any event, there's no one-size-fits-all solution for all couples and you should base your decision on your own unique circumstances.
+In any event, there is no one-size-fits-all solution for all couples and you should base your decision on your own unique circumstances.

 Below is a list of advantages -- and potential drawbacks -- of prenuptial agreements and when they might make sense.
-Is a prenup right for you?
-Only you can say for sure.

 Why a Prenup May be Right for You